ModischFabrications/CutSolver/README.md

 Send POST-Requests to `[localhost]/solve` to get your results, see `/docs` for further information.

 Solver `bruteforce` guarantees the ideal solution, but is very expensive and works only for <13 entries. `FFD` is a lot faster and works for larger sets, but won't guarantee perfect results.

+### Performance

+If it can run Docker it will probably be able to run CutSolver.
+1 vCPU with 500MB RAM should be fine for small workloads.

+Runtimes strongly depend on the single-core performance of your CPU.
+You can expect 10 entries to be solved after ~20s with `bruteforce`and <0.1s with `FFD` for generic desktops, slower on weaker machines.
+Multiple cores won't speed up job time, but will enable efficient solving of parallel jobs.

 ### Docker Hub